shric/trpc/README.md

 `watch`: Show a progress bar for incomplete active torrents

-`which`: Identify which torrent a file belongs to

 ### More filters

 * `-t, --tracker`: Select only torrents using a particular tracker